-It should be noted that a Notice of Objection is a last resort action, and should only be filed when you’re positively certain that you qualify for your deduction claims and you feel that SARS has been erroneous in their calculations.
-If you’re confident that your return is correct and the assessment is incorrect, then proceed to file a Notice of Objection.
+It should be noted that a Notice of Objection is a last resort action, and should only be filed when you’re absolutely certain that you qualify for your deduction claims and you feel that SARS has been erroneous in their calculations.
+If you’re confident that your tax return is correct and the assessment is incorrect, then proceed to file a Notice of Objection.

 This will bring up a box titled ‘Request to file a Dispute’.

 Click on the period drop down box and select the applicable tax year

 Click on the "Next" button in the bottom right hand corner of the box

 This will bring you to a box entitled "Dispute Item List (Assessment)".

 Here you’ll have to find the amounts as reflected on your assessment and where you disagree with the amount, please select the source code you would like to update and you need to put what you think it should be in the ‘Requested Amount’ field next to the applicable row.

 If the code does not appear then you will need to add it.

 Enter a valid code and amount that was not accepted by SARS.